Matthew-Maclean/dl-all-image-tabs/README.md

 ---
 ## To Build

-Place icon files `19.png` and `38.png`, of 19x19 pixels, and 38x38 pixels, respectively.
+Place icon files `19.png` and `38.png`, of 19x19 pixels, and 38x38 pixels, respectively at the top-level.
 I have not included any because of licensing issues with the ones I use.

 ### With `build.py`